 The youngest of the Ball brothers (along with Lonzo and LiAngelo), LaMelo was a junior at Chino Hills High School before being pulled from school by his father and signing with Lithuanian club, Prienu Vytautas.
 He then found himself in Australia, preparing for the 2020 NBA draft where he ended up being drafted 3rd overall by the Hornets.
-At family company Big Baller Brand, LaMelo had his own signature shoe, the MB1, which made him the youngest player ever to have his own signature shoe.
-But after Big Baller Brand’s dramatic fall from grace, LaMelo was on the hunt for a deal of his own, and the rest is history.
+There was certainly pressure for Ball to be a part of his family’s Big Baller Brand, but he seemed to resist that pull.
+And after Big Baller Brand’s dramatic fall from grace, LaMelo was free to sign a lucrative deal of his own with one of the established players in the shoe game.

 Skip to the player editions (PEs) and colorways